johnAtOracle/containers/README.md

 # containers
-Extensions to the middleware details for docker and kubernetes.
+Oracle middleware on docker and kubernetes.